hobo0xcc/rve/README.md

 rve run the ELF-Executable `file` and then prints registers and program-counter.
 The `--debug` option is used to run the tests of riscv-tests.
-If the `--debug` option is given, rve will return the value of gp(x3) register.

 # Test